peteroupc/peteroupc.github.io/colorgen.md

 <a id=Relative_Luminance_Grayscale></a>
 ### Relative Luminance (Grayscale)

-Relativeuminance is a single number, being 0 or greater and 1 or less, that indicates how light or dark a color is; relative luminance is equivalent to the Y-axis in the CIE's [_XYZ color model_](#CIE_XYZ).
+Relative luminance is a single number, being 0 or greater and 1 or less, that indicates how light or dark a color is; relative luminance is equivalent to the Y-axis in the CIE's [_XYZ color model_](#CIE_XYZ).

 - For [_linearized RGB_ color spaces](#sRGB_and_Linearized_RGB)&mdash;
     - relative luminance can be found by calculating `(color[0] * r +color[1] * g + color[2] * b)`,